aniolpetit/irwa-2025-group06/project_progress/part_3/IRWA_Part3_Report.md

 ---

-*Note: At the end of the report there's an Appendix showing with results of the code execution, showing the rankings for every metric*
+*Note: An appendix at the end of this report contains detailed code execution results, including rankings for all ranking methods (TF-IDF, BM25, custom score, and Word2Vec).*

 ## 1. Ranking Methods Implementation: TF-IDF + Cosine, BM25 and Custom Score